 The selfie obsession in all its (many) forms…

 Exhibition-goers can see the Huawei P10’s camera action in full effect.
 One room is devoted to photos of 10 Young British Photographers to watch (Laura Pannack, Matt Stuart, Christopher Nunn, Hannah Starkey, Emma Critchley, Tom Hunter, Alma Haser, Jonny Briggs, Simon Roberts and Chris Levine).
 They were each given a Huawei P10 and commissioned to do whatever they wanted with it.
 Not surprisingly, many used the P10’s Portrait Mode to create their stark and haunting images.

 The exhibition also focuses on the larger selfie phenomenon as a whole, which has pervaded every facet of our lives.
 The celebrity selfie, the extreme sports or extreme danger selfie (diving with sharks, anyone?), the tourist/travel selfie.
-Don’t miss our own take on these in our Obligatory selfie series, which celebrates Three’s Feel At Home, allowing you to travel to 42 countries around the globe without incurring any roaming charges.
+Don’t miss our own take on these in our Obligatory selfie series, which celebrates Three’s Go Roam, allowing you to travel to 42 countries around the globe without incurring any roaming charges.

 Selfies, selfies everywhere

 There’s also a room with the #SaatchiSelfie exhibition.
 44,000 people from over 113 countries took part in the exhibition’s selfie competition, with 10 shortlisted winners displayed on the hallowed gallery walls.